 rss logo

-Setting Up an IPsec Transport Mode Connection Between Two Windows Machines
+How to Configure an IPsec Transport Mode Tunnel Between Two Windows Machines

-I'm going to talk here about the possibility of setting up a secure IPsec VPN between Microsoft Windows hosts in the same LAN, to greatly improve network security.
-Thanks to this configuration, all exchanges between machines will be encrypted, without exception.
+This article explains how to set up a secure IPsec VPN between Microsoft Windows hosts on the same LAN, in order to significantly enhance network security.
+With this configuration, all communications between machines will be fully encrypted, without exception.

 Network Architecture

-For the purposes of this article, we'll keep our architecture as simple as possible.
-We'll set up a secure connection with an IPsec VPN with PSK between a computer running Windows 11 and a server running Windows 2022.
-Both computers will be on the same local network.
+For the purposes of this article, we will keep the network architecture as simple as possible.
+A secure IPsec VPN connection using a pre-shared key (PSK) will be established between a computer running Windows 11 and a server running Windows Server 2022, both located on the same local network.

 Windows Server Logo